dennisgl/Candor/README.md

 Candor Project
 =================================

-The Candor Project is focus on hand-gesture recognition in 2D, without other depth calibration devices.
+The Candor Project is focus on appearance-based hand-gesture recognition, with only single RGB 2D camera( webcams, for instance), without any other depth calibration devices.

 The project is in a early stage of development.

+It is aim to develop into a usable API, which is able to easily integrate into various kinds of application.

 ##Implementation
-The project is based on OpenCV for implementation, for now.
+The project is based on OpenCV framework of C++ for implementation, at present.

 ##Device
-We will suggest an input source of webcam above VGA resolution.
+An input source of RGB camera above VGA resolution is recommended.